Luisa-T/MachineLearningAssessment/README.md

 - short explanation what the dataset is and which attributes are recorded in the dataset
 - the first thing I am doing here is importing the libraries necessary
-- importing the dataset and print out the keys
+- importing the dataset using pandas
 - print the dataset
+- to print the descriptions of the keys I am using sklearn, I cannot figure out how to manipulate the dataset as needed with sklearn for this section so I changed to using pandas
-- show correlations between the vaiables in the dataset
+- show correlations between the variables in the dataset
 - use some graphs and heatmaps to display these to visualise the correlations

 #### 2. Infer: